 Executive Employment Solicitors - Australian Compensation Claim Lawyers

 Our specialist executive employment law solicitors deal with executive rights relating to all Australian employment matters with a particular emphasis on unfair dismissal and unlawful dismissal.
 Whilst some executives will be protected by the Fair Work Act 2009, most will not be able to avail themselves of the legislation due to salary caps which will preclude all but the most junior executives.
-Our employment lawyers have detailed experience in offering legal counsel on executive rights and provide initial advice over the telephone at no cost and with no obligation.
+Our employment lawyers have detailed experience in offering legal counsel on executive rights.
 To speak to a specialist executive employment law solicitor just complete the contact form, email our offices or use the helpline,

 Contracts of Employment